core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The approach described in this specification should take into account the risk of compromise of group members.
 In particular, the adoption of key management schemes for secure revocation and renewal of Security Contexts and group keying material should be considered.

-Consistently with the security assumptions in {{ssec-sec-assumptions}}, it is RECOMMENDED to adopt a group key management scheme, and securely distribute a new value for the Master Secret parameter of the group's Security Context, before a new joining endpoint is added to the group or after a currently present endpoint leaves the group.
-This is necessary in order to preserve backward security and forward security in the group.

-In particular, a new Group Identifier (Gid) for that group and a new value for the Master Secret parameter must also be distributed.
-An example of Group Identifier format supporting this operation is provided in {{gid-ex}}.
-Then, each group member re-derives the keying material stored in its own Sender Context and Recipient Contexts as described in {{sec-context}}, using the updated Group Identifier.

 Especially in dynamic, large-scale, groups where endpoints can join and leave at any time, it is important that the considered group key management scheme is efficient and highly scalable with the group size, in order to limit the impact on performance due to the Security Context and keying material update.

+In order to establish a new Security Context in a group, a new Group Identifier (Gid) for that group and a new value for the Master Secret parameter must be distributed.
+An example of Gid format supporting this operation is provided in {{gid-ex}}.
+Then, each group member re-derives the keying material stored in its own Sender Context and Recipient Contexts as described in {{sec-context}}, using the updated Gid.

+Consistently with the security assumptions in {{ssec-sec-assumptions}}, it is RECOMMENDED to adopt a group key management scheme, and securely distribute a new value for the Gid and for the Master Secret parameter of the group's Security Context, before a new joining endpoint is added to the group or after a currently present endpoint leaves the group.
+This is necessary to preserve backward security and forward security in the group.

+The specific approach used to distribute the new Gid and Master Secret parameter to the group is out of the scope of this document.

 # The COSE Object # {#sec-cose-object}